anonbiologist/logistic_growth/README.md

 Log transform the data in order to apply a linear model.

-To calculate N0 and r, subset the data by time to only include data from before the population began to grow significantly in size.
+To calculate N0 and r, subset the data by time to only include data points from before the population began to grow significantly in size.
 ```{r}
 #Case 1.
 K >> N0, t is small